puppetlabs/puppet-docs/source/hiera/3.2/custom_backends.markdown

 * Array lookups should continue iterating and append any new answers onto an array of existing answers.
 * Hash lookups should continue iterating and use [the `Backend.merge_answer` method][merge_answer] to merge any new answers into a hash of existing answers.

-### What To Do and Not Do in the Datasources Block
+### What to do and not do in the datasources block

 In our examples here, the block passed to the [`Backend.datasources` method][datasources] is doing all of the data lookup work and is directly modifying the answer that will eventually be returned by the `lookup` method.
 This makes sense for simple file-based backends, where lookups are resource-cheap.